Burning at Both Ends (film): Reception

 The Guardian said the film had "the kernel of a good idea" but the "timid film fails to fully capitalise on [the] uncomfortable scenario and misses opportunities elsewhere, instead going big on self-satisfied pieties about fighting the just fight."
 The performance of Patric as the morally ambiguous Andre is praised compared to Elwes "oddly detached" performance.

+Accolades

+The film was awarded the Best Movie for Mature Audiences prize at the 2023 MovieGuide Awards.